Behaviour & Emotions Core Concepts

 Yes Sir!

 Sometimes we can get ourselves into a mode of parenting that features lots of rules, not many reasons for the rules, and very little emotional connection.
-If this type of parent was a robot, they’d have their Rules and Structure setting turned up to max, and their Love and Connection setting turned right down.
-If we were to give this parent’s style a label, it would be Sergeant Major.
+If this type of parent was a robot, they’d have their Rules and Structure setting turned up to max, and their Warmth and Connection setting turned right down low.
+If we were to give this parenting style a label, it would be Sergeant Major.
+In more academic circles, this style is known as Authoritarian.

 You can probably picture it – a household and family organised and managed with military precision.
-The kids might appear compliant and will likely be very good at making their beds and stacking firewood, but they don’t often feel like their parents listen to them or take time to empathise with their feelings.
+The kids might appear compliant and will likely be very good at making their beds and sitting down to do their homework, but they don’t often feel like their parents listen to them or take time to empathise with their feelings.
+These parents love their children, but may struggle to show affection.
+They may believe that the best way to love their children is to drive them to succeed in the world.
+Alternatively, these parents may feel uncomfortable with showing affection themselves, or worry that being flexible with standards will make their kids ‘too soft.’

 Course primary inperson